leap-frog-sensetime/fb_self-supervised-challenge/README.md

 ### this project is mainly created for facebook self-supervised learning challenge at ICCV19.

-Please check the challenge detail from [here](https://sites.google.com/view/fb-ssl-challenge-iccv19/home#h.p_Yhrh_WnhW4Hh)
+Please check the challenge detail from [challenge website](https://sites.google.com/view/fb-ssl-challenge-iccv19/home#h.p_Yhrh_WnhW4Hh)

 For the details of our method, you should check the paper which would be public soon.